 There are different types of park passes you can purchase or pick up to help ensure your adventures go off without a hitch.
 Check them out below and learn which one is right for you.

 Click the pass you’d like and make it your own!

-Utah State Parks Annual Day-Use Pass
+Utah State Parks Annual Day-Use Pass (Not Digital)

 The Utah State Parks Annual Day-Use Pass allows day-use access to Utah state parks for the individual who purchased it and seven other individuals in the same vehicle.
 Seniors 65 years of age and over may purchase a pass at a discounted rate.

 You can purchase an Annual Day-Use Pass online using the link above, or in person.
 These in-person purchase locations include staffed state parks, region offices, and the Utah DNR Bookstore in Salt Lake City.
 Please note: these locations are only available for annual pass purchases during their individual business hours.

 This pass is not valid for Jordan River OHV State Park or This is the Place Heritage Park and does not cover the $2 causeway fee for Antelope Island State Park.
 Camping access and camping discounts are both NOT included in the purchase of this pass.
 Purchase does not guarantee entry if the park is temporarily closed due to capacity being reached.

 Veterans With Disabilities Honor Pass (Not Digital)

 Beginning May 4, 2022, the Honor Pass will be available for veterans who:

 - Were honorably discharged from their military service